ROSEN-A/ROSEN-A-1/Documentation/Research/ALA.md

 }
 ```

+### Pre-Training the Algorithm

+- Before implementing it to the web application, we will need to train the algorithm.
+- This will require processing the simulated video footage of the water pipelines from Blender to images with OpenCV.
+- The video frame images will then have to be converted to data points (vectors) with VGG-16.
+- 10 video frame images will be chosen at random and they will be manually labelled.
+- A sample image of an object of interest (for example, a fish) will also have to be converted to a data point and manually labelled.
+- After labelling the 11 total images vectors (sample included), they go back into the algorithm.
+- The algorithm will output the 11 vectors, plus another 10 to be classified.
+- This process will be repeated until all the video frames are converted and manually labelled.
+- The algorithm is now trained and ready to use for actual pipeline footage that will be input into the software.

 ## Advantages and Disadvantages

 - The advantage of using ModAL is that it has a wide range of methods provided right away, and that it is open-source and modular.
 - The disadvantage of using ModAL is that it does not include any annotation interfaces, and that the user still has to work to host a model and connect it to annotation interfaces.

 ## Why do we need this tool for the project?